g0bel1n/g0bel1n/README.md

 ## Some projects

-* An [Image Classification project](https://github.com/iSab01/megazord-backend) using Tensorflow, Transfer-learning and CNN's.
+* A full-stack [Image Classification project](https://github.com/iSab01/megazord-backend) using Tensorflow, Transfer-learning and CNN's.
 An [iOS app](https://github.com/iSab01/megazord_frontend), that I coded in swift, is the front-end part of the project.
 It was realized with [Augustin Cramer](https://github.com/AugustinCramer)

 <div align="center">